 d.
 The application of income taxation of qualified and non-qualified annuities;

 f.
 Appropriate sales practices, replacement and disclosure requirements.

 5. Providers of courses intended to comply with this paragraph shall cover all topics listed in the prescribed outline and shall not present any marketing information or provide training on sales techniques or provide specific information about a particular insurer’s products.
 Additional topics may be offered in conjunction with and in addition to the required outline.

-6. A provider of an annuity training course intended to comply with this paragraph shall register as a CE provider in this State and comply with the rules and guidelines applicable to insurance producer continuing education courses as set forth in “Insurance Regulation 40 Continuing Education for Insurance Producers”.
+6. A provider of an annuity training course intended to comply with this paragraph shall register as a CE provider in this State and comply with the rules and guidelines applicable to insurance producer continuing education courses as set forth in Subchapter 50 Part 2 of this Chapter.

-8. Providers of annuity training shall comply with the reporting requirements and shall issue certificates of completion in accordance with “Insurance Regulation 40 Continuing Education for Insurance Producers”.
+8. Providers of annuity training shall comply with the reporting requirements and shall issue certificates of completion in accordance with Subchapter 50 Part 2 of this Chapter.